Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Decoherence from temporal magnetic field fluctuations

 and for superpositions of type $a|\pm,\pm(I+\frac{1}{2})\rangle+b|\mp,m\rangle$ the dephasing rate is given by

 The depolarisation rate can be calculated as in the previous case, using Eq.\eqref{effectivedepolarisation}, and noting that one of $T_1^{g/e}$ is equal to $\infty$.
-The steady state solution for diabatic Z noise for such superpositions is given by
+The steady state solution for diabatic $Z$ noise for such superpositions is given by

-For diabatic Z noise, Fig.\ref{Fig12} shows the analytical depolarisation and dephasing rates for subspace $m=-3,m-1=-4$.
-Fig.\ref{Fig8}(a) shows the numerically calculated T2 times for all EPR lines depicted in Fig.\ref{Fig2}(b), whilst Fig.\ref{Fig9}(a) shows the numerically calculated depolarising times T1 in units of $2/\alpha^2$ for each $m$-subspace.
+For diabatic $Z$ noise, Fig.\ref{Fig12} shows the analytical depolarisation and dephasing rates for subspace $m=-3,m-1=-4$ in Si:Bi.
+Fig.\ref{Fig8}(a) shows the numerically calculated $T_2$ times for all EPR lines depicted in Fig.\ref{Fig2}(b), whilst Fig.\ref{Fig9}(a) shows the numerically calculated depolarising times $T_1$ in units of $2/\alpha^2$ for each $m$-subspace.